External debt of Haiti

-The external debt of Haiti is a notable and controversial national debt which mostly stems from an outstanding 1825 compensation to former slavers of the French colonial empire and later 20th century's corruptions.
+The external debt of Haiti (French: Dette Extérieure d'Haïti) is a notable and controversial national debt which mostly stems from an outstanding 1825 compensation to former slavers of the French colonial empire and later 20th century corruptions.

-French Revolutionary and Napoleonic Wars in Europe allowed rebel Haitians slaves to out power French colonial rule and gain independence in the 1791–1804 Haitian Revolution.
-The restored French monarchy, supported by European monarchies, sent the 1825 French expedition to Haiti to demand with military threats for massive compensations: Haiti must repay the French government and former slaveholders the modern equivalent of US$105 billion, later reduced to US$21 billion for the loss of massively profitable slave-plantations assets and revenues.
-This independence debt was financed by French banks and the American Citibank, and finally paid off in 1947.
+The French Revolutionary and Napoleonic Wars in Europe allowed rebel Haitian slaves to overpower French colonial rule and gain independence in the 1791–1804 Haitian Revolution.
+The restored French monarchy, supported by European monarchies, sent the 1825 French expedition to Haiti to demand, with military menace, massive compensations: Haiti had to repay the French government and former slaveholders the modern equivalent of US$105 billion, later reduced to US$21 billion for the loss of massively profitable slave-plantation assets and revenues.
+This price for independence was financed by French banks and the American Citibank, and finally paid off in 1947.

-Later, the corrupt Duvalier dynasty added to the country's debts, and is believed to have used the money to expand their power and for their personal benefits.
-In the early 21st century, and especially after the devastating earthquake in 2010, the World Bank and some other governments forgave the remaining parts of Haiti's debts.
+Later, the corrupt Duvalier dynasty added to the country's debts.
+The Duvaliers are believed to have used the money to expand their power and for their personal enrichment.
+In the early 21st century, and especially after the devastating earthquake in 2010, the World Bank and some other governments had planned to forgive the debt.
+Instead, remaining parts of Haiti's debt repayments were postponed.
 France forgave a more recent loan with a balance of US$77 million, but has refused to consider repaying the independence debt.

-These debts are denounced at the root of today Haiti's poverty and a case of odious debt, debts forced upon a populations by abusive force.
+These debts are denounced as the root of contemporary Haiti's poverty and a case of odious debt, debt forced upon a population with abusive force.
 In 2022, The New York Times published a dedicated investigative series on that matter.